 Transportation and Urban Planning

-I have worked on planning and engineering projects in both the private and public sector.
-This past summer I was a data scientist at the US DOT Volpe Center where I developed a national freight rail model to support the national transportation noise map.
-The previous summer I was a Transportation Engineering/Planning Intern for Fehr & Peers where I worked with transportation professionals and clients to validate transportation models and develop new tools for project development.
-Prior to graduate school I worked as a GIS Programmer/Analyst for the Boston Metropolitan Planning Organization's Central Transportation Planning Staff.
+My previous work includes planning and engineering projects in both the private and public sector.
+In 2021 I was a data scientist at the US DOT Volpe Center where I developed a national freight rail model to support the national transportation noise map.
+In 2020 I was on a transportation engineering/planning team at Fehr & Peers where working to validate transportation models and develop new tools for project development.
+For three years, when we lived where we worked, I was a GIS programmer/analyst for the Boston Metropolitan Planning Organization's Central Transportation Planning Staff.
 While at the MPO I developed web applications, conducted spatial analysis on a multi-modal travel demand model, and produced cartography to support regional transportation planning.

 More on my work, research, and education can be found here: http://www.linkedin.com/in/ethanebinger.